 Fujitsu has constructed a global personal information protection structure and is working to strengthen protection of personal data.
-Under the guidance of the CISO organization and legal business units, we have cooperated with entities such as the EMEIA region to develop guidelines and internal rules related to protection of individual rights in response to GDPR.
+Under the guidance of the CISO organization and legal business units, we have cooperated with entities such as our European subsidiaries to develop guidelines and internal rules related to protection of individual rights in response to GDPR.
 We have also designed check sheets for the formulation, design, and initial setting of rules.
 Furthermore, we have updated the operation process with the rules and held employee training.

 In response to regulations on transfer of personal data outside of the EU, we applied to the Dutch Data Protection Authority (DPA) in December 2017 for our Binding Corporate Rules for Processors (BCR-P), which are common rules established across the Fujitsu Group related to the handling of personal data that customers have entrusted to the Group for processing.

-On January 23, 2019, the European Commission and Japan mutually recognized each other’s data protection laws as providing an adequate level of protection.
-Based on this recognition, Fujitsu established internal rules related to the handling of personal information moved between regions, and spread awareness regarding those rules.
+In addition, the European Commission and Japan have mutually recognized each other’s data protection laws, which went into effect on January 23, 2019, as providing an adequate level of protection.
+Based on this recognition, Fujitsu has established internal rules related to the handling of personal information moved between regions, and spread awareness regarding those rules.